Matching Gen Z in the time of post-Covid

 Climate change, the high expectations that others have of them, and the little hope that in the future they will get a job they are passionate about (even more so after Covid-19), are some of the issues that provoke the most anxiety in this generation of young people.
 A generation that defines success as being able to make a living from doing what makes them happy, regardless of the money.

 Uncertainty has led them to change their plans and they now prefer to study in committed institutions that are in line with their principles and guarantee they will acquire solid skills, good access to professional opportunities, and that are also able to guide them on the path to their professional future, advising them on what is best for them.

-At The Global American University, Schiller, we work to adapt to these expectations and to provide the best education possible.
+At Schiller International University, Schiller, we work to adapt to these expectations and to provide the best education possible.
 We meet each of the requirements that young people demand to succeed in their professional careers.

 Because we know that we are the ones who have to guide them on their path to change the world.